DgmSolutions/nokhbaHMD/README.md

 # nokhbaHMDgi
-this is application fot helping peopel contamined by covid-19. developed and designed by Auiche redouane and Mourad chibane.
+this is application fot helping peopel contamined by covid-19. developed and designed by Aouiche redouane and Mourad chibane.